thomasvrussell/snail/README.rst

 Publications Use Our Method
 -----------

-- *SN2018agk: A prototypical Type Ia Supernova with a smooth power-law rise in Kepler (K2) (Qinan Wang, Armin Rest, et al., 2021, ApJ)
+- *SN2018agk: A prototypical Type Ia Supernova with a smooth power-law rise in Kepler (K2) (Qinan Wang, Armin Rest, et al., 2021, ApJ)*.

-TODO List
+Todo List
 -----------

+- Support spectral sequence with arbitrary timesteps as input. (current model only accepts spectral pair inputs.)

+- Support more flexible wavelength range for input spectra. (current model is trained on spectra with uniform wavelength range from 3800 to 7200 A.)

 Common Issues
 -----------